If you’re an online entrepreneur and you are asking yourself, “How do I start Shopify dropshipping?”.

 Why choose Shopify for your dropshipping business?

-Although there are e-commerce solutions out there that can power your dropshipping business, one of the most common merchant platforms continues to be Shopify.
+Although there are e-commerce solutions out there that can power your dropshipping business.
+Shopify is the most common eCommerce platform for starting selling online.

 That is because it is Shopify:

 Dropshipper-friendly – Shopify platform is friendly with solutions that are made explicitly for dropshipping, one of Shopify’s best stuff.

 ( Oberlo), a Shopify dropshipping app that works exclusively with Shopify is one example.

 Packed with great features – Shopify offers a host of features that allow you (not just a website) to create an eCommerce business.

 Shopify has features to manage your sales, marketing, and payments, in addition to its online store builder, which helps you to design and set up your site.